MackinnonBuck/mack-bot/README.md

 # mack-bot
-A personal experimental of mine - a modular Discord bot written in Rust.
+A personal experiment of mine - a modular Discord bot written in Rust.